National Football League: Founding and history

+In 2015, a class-action lawsuit was filed on behalf of NFL Sunday Ticket subscribers, alleging that the NFL, its member teams, its broadcast partners, and DirecTV engaged in a conspiracy to violate antitrust law, by granting DirecTV exclusive rights to sell the Sunday Ticket product, thereby restricting competition and forcing viewers to pay super competitive prices to view out-of-market games.
+On June 27, 2024, a jury in Los Angeles found that the NFL had violated antitrust law in setting the price of the Sunday ticket package and ordered a penalty totaling more than $4.7 billion.
+With triple damages allowed under federal antitrust laws, the NFL could ultimately be liable for $14.39 billion.
+The league said it would ask the judge to set the verdict aside then appeal the verdict if needed.

 Season and playoff development

 From 1920 to 1934, the NFL did not have a set number of games for teams to play, instead setting a minimum.
 The league mandated a twelve-game regular season for each team beginning in 1935, later shortening this to eleven games in 1937 and ten games in 1943, mainly due to World War II.
 After the war ended, the number of games returned to eleven games in 1946, and later back to twelve in 1947.
 The NFL went to a 14-game schedule in 1961, which it retained until switching to a 16-game schedule in 1978.
 In March 2021, the NFL officially adopted a 17-game schedule after gaining the agreement of the National Football League Players Association (NFLPA).

 Having an odd number of games in the schedule will give half the teams nine games as the home team, while half the teams have only eight home games.
 To minimize the perceived benefit on competition of having more home games, the extra home game will be rotated between the two conferences each year.
 This is because playoff berths are allocated at the conference level, so all teams within the conference will have played the same number of home games.